 Chaplains Safely Support Relationships in Residential Facility During Pandemic

-James W. Patton, Vice President & General Counsel,
+James W. Patton, Vice President and General Counsel, Christian Care Communities

 COVID-19 NBA Response Grantee

 Christian Care Communities (CCC) is pleased to share this beautiful reunion love story of a wonderful Christian couple for whom we at CCC will always be thankful and proud to have met, served, and enjoyed as residents.
 Thank you is never enough for the COVID-19 NBA Response Grant that has helped sustain our Chaplains and spiritual care programming at CCC.